Civil Service Periodical Network Selected Model Essays Nursing case discussion model

 1.2 Methods

 The traditional group was taught by teachers, centered on the teaching teachers, and guided the practice nurses according to the teaching subjects.
-The case group applied the clinical case nursing teaching mode, divided 100 interns into 10 groups, and each group had 10 interns.
-Before explaining, the teaching teacher prepared the cases, related PPT, video materials, etc., to prepare the classic clinical nursing problems related to cases, and guided the learning to combine theoretical views with clinical nursing practice, Implement targeted nursing measures for patients with different types and disease progression.
+The case group applied the clinical case nursing teaching mode, divided 100 practice nurses into 10 groups, each group had 10 practice nurses, and the teaching teacher prepared the cases and related PPT Video materials, etc., prepare classic clinical nursing problems related to cases, guide learning to combine theoretical views with clinical nursing practice, and implement targeted nursing measures for patients of different types and disease progression.
 The teaching is case centered, with the practice nurses as the main body to carry out research-based teaching, guiding the practice nurses to do a good job of preview before class, then make classroom explanation, and finally discuss and explain the cases step by step.

 1.3 Observation indicators